One of the most often asked question on any community based website or forum website like Reddit, StackOverflow or WordPress forums:

 Only by studying your users behaviour will you eventually figure out, what it is they actually want.

-If you are new too blogging or e-commerce we strongly suggest you read Why We Buy: The Science of Shopping in order to understand the consumer behaviour and start to learn how little differences can affect and influence human purchase decisions.
+If you are new too blogging or e-commerce we strongly suggest you read for in order to understand the consumer behaviour and start to learn how little differences can affect and influence human purchase decisions.

 In the book Paco Underhill, highlights the importance of Recording and reviewing how customers interact and engage in your store.
 The exact same principles apply online, you should at least contemplate implementing some type of user behaviour recording software like Lucky Orange -The Original All-in-One Conversion Optimization Suite , to enable you to record, review and monitor how your users interact with your webpages.